 Eating out near YHA Hawkshead

 There are some local pubs, cafes, and restaurants in the quaint village of Hawkshead which is either a 4-minute drive or 20-minute walk.

 I’ve sampled some traditional British pubs in the area, I could recommend Outgate Inn and Red Lion Inn but always worth phoning ahead as peak time can be tricky to get a table.
 Check the best places to eat in Hawkshead.

 As a keen environmentalist, I am always on the lookout of eco-friendly processes within the places I stay and eat.
 Here are the green credentials I spotted whilst eco-glamping at YHA Hawkshead;

 - Recycling bins – There was an impressive number of recycling points around the site.

-- Non-toxic cleaning products used to sanitise the hostel.
+- Non-toxic cleaning products are used to sanitise the hostel.